kennedyx13/kennedy/README.md

-*Nicole is a daring new cryptocurrency based on Proof-of-Stake with an initial 10,000 hybrid blocks.*
+*Kennedy is the latest cryptocurrency based on historical world leaders that had an impact on the shape of the world today.
+Kennedy is a hybrid x13 with more than 300,000 hybrid blocks before it becomes full PoS..*

 -----